Ramenu/JackCompiler/README.md

 Jack Compiler V1.0
 ------------------
-This is my version of the Jack Compiler.
+This is my version of the nand2tetris Jack Compiler.
 It is created for the Jack programming language, which is an object-oriented language designed for a 16-bit custom built computer.
-For more details visit the nand2tetris website.
+It compiles down to VM language, an intermediate representation of the code.
+See my VM Translator repository if you want to see the compiler backend.

 ![Screenshot](./screenshots/Screenshot_2022-07-25_08-49-37.png)